Wyoming: Taxes

 Wyoming does not collect capital gains tax, gift tax, or estate tax.

 In 2008, the Tax Foundation reported that Wyoming had the most "business-friendly" tax climate of any U.S. state.
 Wyoming state and local governments in fiscal year 2007 collected $2.242 billion in taxes, levies, and royalties from the oil and gas industry.
 The state's mineral industry, including oil, gas, trona, and coal, provided $1.3 billion in property taxes from 2006 mineral production.
 As of 2017, Wyoming receives more federal tax dollars as a percentage of state general revenue than any state except Montana.

 As of 2016, Wyoming does not require the beneficial owners of LLCs to be disclosed in the filing, which creates an opportunity for a tax haven, according to Clark Stith of Clark Stith & Associates.
-If fact, Wyoming was the first state to enact a statute authorizing the creation of LLCs.
+In fact, Wyoming was the first state to enact a statute authorizing the creation of LLCs.
 By 2024, company registrations were higher per capita in Wyoming than those in Delaware, which is historically the most prominent US tax haven.
 Entities linked to foreign adversaries have been observed exploiting Wyoming's business filing policies for fraudulent purposes, prompting state legislators to draft bills for increased oversight and restrictions.
 One of these bills, targeting foreign adversaries, was signed into law on February 24, 2025.